 For the kids, I reduce the cayenne or leave it out and they don’t mind the taste too much since the honey helps balance out the vinegar taste.

-Spicy Cider Instructions
+Spicy Cider Recipe

-- Place onion, garlic, ginger and echinacea root in a quart size mason jar.
+- Place onion, garlic, ginger, and echinacea root in a quart size mason jar.

 - Cap tightly and leave in the jar for 2-3 weeks, preferably in a sunny or slightly warm place.

-- Strain and discard the herbs.
+- After 2-3 weeks, strain and discard the herbs.

 Ever made a spicy cider like this?
 What is your favorite natural remedy for cold and flu?